uccser/cs-unplugged/docs/source/troubleshooting.rst

 If you are editing SCSS files, check the ``./csu static`` command isn't reporting SCSS compilation errors.

-The website isn't displaying when I open ``localhost`` in a browser
+The website isn't displaying when I open ``cs-unplugged.localhost`` in a browser
 ----------------------------------------------------------------------------------------------

 Check you have run the ``./csu start`` command, and that it hasn't reported any